- Guide Service

 Lasting Adventures understands that firearm laws and policies vary in every area we operate in.
 Regardless of local laws and policies, Lasting Adventures does not allow firearms on any of our trips.
 Participants who bring firearms will not be allowed to participate while in possession of their firearm.

-For your protection and ours, we strongly recommend the purchase of Travel Insurance, which can provide you with coverage for trip cancellation/interruption (including COVID-19), travel delay, medical expenses, emergency assistance, airfare, and baggage loss/delay to protect your financial investment.
-Travel Insurance through the Protect Group is available at checkout for 10% of the total cost of your trip.
+For your protection and ours, we strongly recommend the purchase of Travel Insurance or Trip Protection, which can provide you with coverage for trip cancellation/interruption (including COVID-19), travel delay, medical expenses, emergency assistance, airfare, and baggage loss/delay to protect your financial investment.
+One option offered through our booking system is the Enhanced Refund Terms through the Protect Group which is available at checkout for 10% of the total cost of your trip.
 See more information on this policy HERE.
-You are also welcome to purchase any other travel insurance of your choice.
+You are also welcome to purchase any other travel insurance or trip protection of your choice.

 Full payment is preferred for all Youth Summer Camps.
 During check-out you may opt to pay a 50% deposit at time of booking and the remaining 50% 30 days from departure.
 If choosing this option you can either complete payment on your own with the self-service link in the confirmation email or you will be billed automatically at or shortly after the 30 day interval for the remaining amount.
 Any new multi-day booking made at/within 45-days in advance will be required to pay in full.
 Feel free to contact us directly to set up any other payment plan.
 When registering online expect to pay a booking fee of 3.0% (which is capped at $30) and a processing fee of 2.7% (no cap).
 These fees can be avoided when paying by check.
 For detailed information see Payment Options.